This post contains affiliate links**

 One of my favorite topics to teach is microbiology.
 Students of all ages are AMAZED at the abundance of microscopic life all around them: in the air, in the water, and on surfaces everywhere.

 Students love experimenting with agar petri dishes.
-Included in this giveaway is a set of 10 ready-to-use, pre-poured agar petri dishes, 10 sterile swabs, 2 plastic droppers, a bottle of water-based hand sanitizer, and a free science experiment project guide.
+I love this complete set of 10 ready-to-use, pre-poured agar petri dishes, 10 sterile swabs, 2 plastic droppers, a bottle of water-based hand sanitizer, and a free science experiment project guide.
+It’s got everything your student needs to start investigating microorganisms.

 There’s almost no end to what the scientists in your family can explore with these petri dishes.
 Here are some ideas to get you started: